ONE FOR THE BEAUTIFUL MUMMA’S.. INCREASING YOUR MILK SUPPLY (NATURALLY)

 // Excessive weight loss, stress, mastitis are all conditions that may decrease breast milk production.
 So supporting sleep, fatigue and anxiety postpartum is really important!
 As well as a whole foods diet balanced with protein, healthy fats and carbohydrates.

 // Rest, meditation and gentle exercise to help the nervous system.
-Serenity before bed is great to relax both mum and baby.
+Also Serenity before bed is a great way to relax both mum and baby.